NathanYearout/nathanyearout/README.md

 📖 About Me

-Hello there!
+Hello.
 I'm Nathan Yearout, a passionate developer who loves to code and explore new technologies.
 I enjoy building innovative solutions and collaborating with others to create impactful projects.
-With a strong foundation in Java, I'm always eager to expand my skill set and take on new challenges.
-🚀 What I'm Working On
-Currently, I'm focusing on honing my skills in Python and artifical intelligence.
-I'm actively seeking opportunities to contribute to open-source projects and collaborate on exciting ventures.
 If you have any interesting ideas or projects, feel free to reach out to me!

 🌱 My Interests